greyatom-school/the-minerva-project/FEWD/sprint_2/readme.md

 - You must have submitted the ARK Studio project
 - You must have understanding of creeating landing page

-After successfully completing this sprint, you'll be building the Zomato: Landing Page.
-Excited? ;)

 ### Learning Outcomes